jpcano/jpcano.github.io/src/content/blog/elektor-stm32-edge-ai-contest.md

 Certainly, the main challenge in this project is the software and therefore most of the development time will be spent there.
 Careful study of the SDK and the ST tools will be needed as well as a thorough exploration of the [case studies](https://www.st.com/content/st_com/en/st-edge-ai-suite/case-studies.html#page=1).
 I can highlight a few points that I can use as entry points to the process of getting familiar with tools:

 - [STM32 model zoo](https://github.com/STMicroelectronics/stm32ai-modelzoo): this is a collection of reference machine learning models that are pretrained and ready to be fine-tuned.
 This may be helpful as a way to explore the current capabilities of the board.
 The image segmentation model looks interesting for the problem we are trying to solve in this project.
 Some research will be needed regarding how those models were generated and the potential to fine-tune them.
 This other [repository](https://github.com/STMicroelectronics/stm32ai-modelzoo-services) contains the scripts that were used to build those models.
 Also, this [webinar](https://www.youtube.com/watch?v=u1bDyDm961g) shows a brief but complete walkthrough of a semantic segmentation model to detect persons and it covers a demo of the process of curating a dataset, training, validating the model and deploying it in the development kit.
-- [X-CUBE-AI](https://www.st.com/en/embedded-software/x-cube-ai.html): This tool is an addon to [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html) and it provides a neural network library generator that converts pre-trained neural networks from most used DL frameworks (such as Keras, TensorFlow™ Lite, and ONNX) into a library that is automatically integrated into the final user project.
+- [X-CUBE-AI](https://www.st.com/en/embedded-software/x-cube-ai.html): This tool is an add-on to [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html) providing a neural network library generator that converts pre-trained neural networks from most used DL frameworks (such as Keras, TensorFlow™ Lite, and ONNX) into a library that is automatically integrated into the final user project.

-With this in mind, we may consider building or fine-tuning a preexisting model (an U-Net network for semantic segmentation looks reasonable) using Keras or TensorFlow and that is particularly trained for watch wheels.
+With this in mind, we may consider building or fine-tuning a preexisting model (a U-Net network for semantic segmentation looks reasonable), using Keras or TensorFlow, particularly trained to learn about watch wheels.
 Once the model is built we can import it into the chip thanks to the automated library generator.
 Most surely some optimizations and proper quantization will be needed to fit the model in the RAM, ROM and CPU constraints of the chip.

-Algorithms for pose detection of the wheel will be helpful, particularly in assessing accurate distances and angles in different features of the wheels regardless of its orientation.
+Algorithms for pose detection of the wheel will be helpful, particularly in assessing accurate distances and angles in different features of the wheels regardless of their orientation.

-Most certainly I will need to curate a solid dataset of labeled watch wheels for training or fine-tunning purposes.
-My lightbox and macro camera along with the large inventary of old watch wheels I have in my workshop will be useful for this purpose.
+Most certainly I will need to curate a solid dataset of labeled watch wheels for training or fine-tuning purposes.
+My lightbox and macro camera along with the large inventory of old watch wheels I have in my workshop will be useful for this purpose.

 ## Industry applications

-The know-how showed in this prototype can be applied to a wide variety of QC scenarios in the manufacturing industry.
-However there are some direct products that may be born from this proposal.
+The know-how showed in this prototype can used in a wide variety of QC scenarios in the manufacturing industry.
+However, there are some products that may naturally born from this proposal.
 The most obvious one is a digital microscope with AI capabilities.
 The low cost and low power consumption of the STM32N6 chip may benefit such applications.
-Even if the microscope is not battery powered, the low power consumption of the chip will accomodate a design without active cooling reducing the costs and miniaturizing the design even further.
+Even if the microscope is not battery-powered, the low power consumption of the chip will accommodate a design without active cooling reducing the costs and miniaturizing the design even further.

 ![Commercial Digital Microscope (No AI capable)](images/elektor-smt32/digital_microscope3.webp)

-Perhaps the most direct application of this prototype would be an AI powered watchmaker's loupe with augmented reality.
-In this case the low power nature of the chip can potentially acomodate a battery powered design.
+Perhaps the most direct application of this prototype would be an AI-powered watchmaker's loupe with augmented reality.
+In this case, the low-power nature of the chip can potentially accommodate a battery-powered design.
 The hardware would be something similar to [IWC's CyberLoupe™](https://www.iwc.com/gb/en/journal/cyberloupe-3-0.html), an internal project from [IWC](https://www.iwc.com/) about which there is little information available.

 ![IWC's CyberLoupe™](images/elektor-smt32/cyberloupe.png)